 Requirements for all import files

-- The import file should contain fewer than 200 rows (multiple uploads are recommended for larger client bases).
+The import file should contain fewer than 200 rows (multiple uploads are recommended for larger client bases).

 Import files for each object type require the following properties:

 Client details: client name.

 Contacts: client name, first name, last name, and email.